 Shore Fishing Tackle For Norway

-I would suggest taking a rod with you that has some power in the blank as the fish you could well be doing battle with, in Norway, can sometimes be of a very large size.
+I would suggest taking a surf rod with you that has some power in the blank as the fish you could well be doing battle with, in Norway, can sometimes be of a very large size.
 A good quality rod that can cast 6-7oz plus bait but still has good bite indication is perfect, typical examples would be the ZZiplex M4GT, Century T900 and the Anyfish Anywhere 6 & bait.
-These rods are perfect for your standard bait fishing when trying to hook a larger specimen but Norway also has some outstanding flatty fishing for species like Plaice and Dabs and to get the best out of this style of fishing I would suggest taking a much lighter rod with you that will handle less weight but give you more of a fight when playing these fish.
+These rods are perfect for your standard bait fishing and also handling strong tides when trying to hook a larger specimen but Norway also has some outstanding flatty fishing for species like Plaice and Dabs and to get the best out of this style of fishing I would suggest taking a much lighter rod with you that will handle less weight but give you more of a fight when playing these fish.
 I would suggest looking at the YUKI range of rods for this style of fishing.
 Another great idea would be to take a spinning rod out with you to work the shads and lures around these fish-rich shores, you never know what you could hook into with many fish predators patrolling here including Pollock, Cod and of course Halibut.

 You will need a strong, well-built reel when fishing in Norway.
-Depending on your preference you can use either fixed spool or multipliers in Norway but they really must have a good drag on them with 14kg normally being about the right amount of drag to land these big fish that you could well end up hooking into.
+Depending on your preference you can use either fixed spool reels or multipliers in Norway but they really must have a good drag on them with 14kg normally being about the right amount of drag to land these big fish that you could well end up hooking into.
 Loading these reels up with either braid or mono will see you fishing well with 18-20lb mono or 60 lb braid being perfect for general fishing around these shores.
 For the lighter side of fishing for Plaice and Dabs over clean ground, I personally go down to as low as 8lb in mainline strength.
 Mono Lines such as Asso Bullet, Yuki Invisible and Daiwa sensor are all favoured by anglers heading to Norway with Berkley whiplash being a popular braid.

 Take a good selection of leads with you at the Lofoten Islands we found that 6oz grip-leads were perfect for the deep clean marks but at times you may require slightly more due to tide run.
 It is always a good idea to fish with rotten bottoms here, you would not want to lose that fish of your dreams on a snag whilst winding in.
 Along with the grip leads, I would take some plain leads such as pyramids for when fishing lighter tactics for flatfish and smaller species.